-Discover the Google feature that could transform how we approach Search & Display retargeting within Google AdWords.
+Discover the Google feature that could transform how we approach Search & Display retargeting within Google Ads.

 If you’ve been in Google Analytics lately, you may have come across this message:

-That’s a very low-profile notification, for a feature that could potentially transform how we approach Search and Display retargeting within Google AdWords.
+That’s a very low-profile notification, for a feature that could potentially transform how we approach Search and Display retargeting within Google Ads.

 What is cross-device remarketing within Google Analytics

 Simply put, this update means that advertisers can now target users across multiple devices.
 Before today, you could only retarget users via browser cookies on a single device, meaning that if a prospect initially engaged with your website via a mobile device, there would be limited retargeting potential across tablet or desktop.

 On May the 15th, 2017, that all changed.

 Google has finally developed a solution to the cross-remarketing problem, by broadening the targeting of audiences, to include those who are logged into their Google account across multiple devices.

 Whilst this may not be as robust as Facebook cross-device targeting, this does represent a significant step change for Google, driven by the need to track users across multiple device contexts.
 To further highlight the potential impact of this, a study Arc found that 40% of online transactions start on one device and end on another.

 Therefore, the ability to optimise to these cross-device user journeys represents a significant opportunity for sophisticated search advertisers.